-Girls aged 12 to 15 are the most vulnerable, but some are groomed from as young as ten.75 Girls with no sexual experience are kidnapped and given to gang members as "birthday presents", and may be held for several days while being raped.
-Women have also been made to visit gang members in prison, their visits including drug smuggling and forced sexual acts.76 They are threatened with death if they refuse.77 grow up "in a cycle of violence that they are unable to escape".
-Those subjected to sexual exploitation and abuse are unlikely to report their ordeals for fear of reprisals if they speak up and stigma surrounding the issue, but they may present if they become pregnant or contract a sexual transmitted infection.
+Girls aged 12 to 15 are the most vulnerable, but some are groomed from as young as ten.
+Girls with no sexual experience are kidnapped and given to gang members as "birthday presents", and may be held for several days while being raped.
+Women have also been made to visit gang members in prison, their visits including drug smuggling and forced sexual acts.
+They are threatened with death if they refuse.

+There is near impunity for sexual crimes, and many girls grow up "in a cycle of violence that they are unable to escape".
+Those subjected to sexual exploitation and abuse are unlikely to report their ordeals for fear of reprisals if they speak up and stigma surrounding the issue, but they may present themselves to the authorities if they become pregnant or contract a sexual transmitted infection.
 The suicide rate among young girls has also been linked to avoiding their initiation into gangs and forced sexual acts, as well as to the unwanted pregnancies that result, given El Salvador's absolute ban on abortion.